An Open Letter to Anyone Thinking About Dieting Again

 Celebrate your humanness.

-Celebrate to your strength and courage and enoughness by treating yourself with compassion instead of restriction.
+Celebrate your strength and courage and enoughness by treating yourself with compassion instead of restriction.

 You can do this.
 Honor your body and let yourself feel your pain.